urielbitton/amplify-commerce/README.md

 - make dashboard stats dynamic
 - guest add to cart and checkout features
 - add newarrivals, about + contact pages
+- OneCustomer page will show all reviews of a customer as ReviewCard component

 Bugs tracking:
 - multiple notifs will stay as long as last notifs